I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Zip City, 2017 (Unofficial Release)

-Recorded live at the Ed Sullivan Theater, New York City, Aug.
-11, 1990
+Recorded live at the Ed Sullivan Theater, New York City

-Oddly enough, Aerosmith never released their Unplugged performance on CD or home video after it aired, even though it was fairly common for artists to do so at the time.
+Oddly, Aerosmith's Unplugged performance was not released on CD or home video after its airing, though it was a fairly common thing for artists to do at the time.